 As shiatsu is a holistic and natural therapy it can benefit most people.
 Many use it as a form of stress management or as part of a preventative health care programme.
 Helping to maintain balance, the therapy can promote overall well-being, even if you are fit and healthy.

 If you are suffering from a medical or emotional complaint, shiatsu can offer support for both your body and mind.
 It is important to stress that shiatsu is a complementary therapy.
 This means it is best used alongside conventional treatment.
 If you are suffering from a medical condition, be sure to speak to your doctor about any complementary therapies you are looking to pursue.

 Practitioners of shiatsu say the therapy is especially useful for helping people to cope with the following:

-- Anxiety - Helping the body to physically relax can in turn help the mind to relax.
-This can be especially useful to those with anxiety.
+- Anxiety - Helping the body to physically relax can help the mind relax, so it can be especially useful to those with anxiety.

-- Depression - Lowering stress levels can be helpful for those dealing with depression.
-This therapy can encourage a sense of calm and restful sleep.
+- Depression - Reducing stress levels can be helpful for those dealing with depression.
+Shiatsu can encourage a sense of calm and restful sleep.

 - Circulatory and digestive issues - Shiatsu massage gives circulation a boost.
-It also aids the digestive process so is ideal for those suffering from digestive problems.
+It also aids the digestive process so it is an ideal therapy for those suffering from digestive problems.

-- Menstrual cramps - The therapy is often used to ease menstrual cramps.
-The relaxing effect of shiatsu massage can ease pain while re-balancing the hormones.
+- Menstrual cramps - This therapy is often used to ease menstrual cramps while re-balancing the hormones.

-- Migraine - These types of headaches are usually caused by a rapid widening and narrowing of blood vessels in the head.
-Shiatsu relaxes the body and increases blood flow, which can reduce symptoms.
+- Migraines - These headaches are usually caused by a rapid widening and narrowing of blood vessels in the head.
+Shiatsu relaxes the body and increases blood flow, which can reduce the symptoms of migraines.

 - Arthritis - Many people report reduced symptoms of arthritis using shiatsu massage.

 - Nausea - Shiatsu practitioners believe nausea is caused by 'rebellious' qi.
 Rebalancing this qi and encouraging the body to relax can relieve nausea.

-- Stress - Stress levels tend to reduce when our bodies are in a relaxed state.
+- Stress - Our stress levels tend to reduce when our bodies are relaxed.
 Regular shiatsu sessions encourage a more stress-free way of being for the body and can be incredibly beneficial.